Hustle/tf/README.md

 A tool built on top of `terraform` to help make infrastructure management a bit easier.

 ## Installation
+    # Install terraform on macOS
+    brew install terraform

+    # Install tf
-    $ npm install -g HustleInc/tf
+    npm install -g HustleInc/tf

-Add an environment variable so `tf` knows where to look for infrastructure projects:
+    # Add an environment variable so `tf` can find infrastructure projects
     export TF_INFRA_DIR=/path/to/infra/projects

 If the environment variable `TF_INFRA_DIR` is not set, `tf` will use the current working directory.

 ## Usage